This post contains affiliate links.

 Most treks start around 2 am in order to watch the sunrise from the peak before making the long walk back down to the tiny town of Dalhousie at the base.

-How to visit Adam’s Peak: Adam’s Peak is locted in central Sri Lanka, about five hours from Colombo.
-It’s open for climbing from January through May every year.
+How to visit Adam’s Peak: Adam’s Peak is located in central Sri Lanka and is open for climbing from January through May every year.
+You can book a two-day guided tour from Colombo or do it on your own with this guide.

 4. Love Valley in Cappadocia, Turkey